azureautomation/hornbill-intune-mobile-asset-import-azure-automation-powershell-runbook/README.md

 **REQUIRED**

-Requires the HornbillAPI, HornbillHelpers, AzureAD and PSIntuneAuth modules to be installed against your Azure Automation Account.
+Requires the HornbillAPI, HornbillHelpers and AzureAD to be installed against your Azure Automation Account.
 These can be installed via the PowershellGallery:

 https://www.powershellgallery.com/packages/HornbillAPI/